ChristianMitrache/AI_Joke_Generation/README.md

 # AI Joke Generation

 Humour is a complex subject that is not easily grasped by many humans.
-This makes the task of teaching an AI model to learn the subtle intricacies of humour all the more challenging.
+This makes the task of teaching an AI model to learn the subtle intricacies of humour even more challenging.
 The aim of this project is to train a state-of-the-art transformer based model in order to achieve humour generation that is both funny and human-like.

 ## Selected Examples of Model Output: